 The reality is that most research is funded by companies that have a financial stake in the results.
-That doesn’t mean that those studies always are unreliable, but it does mean you should consider waiting until more evidence emerges to support a health trend.
+That doesn’t mean that those studies are always unreliable, but it does mean you should consider waiting until more evidence emerges to support a health trend.

 Most studies will include a section that discloses where funding for the research came from and a section in which the authors disclose any affiliations with parties that might have a vested interest in the results.

-Another thing to look for: Sometimes it’ll appear as though a health story is based on research when instead, the news is about a summary paper a scientist presented at a conference.
+Another thing to look for: Sometimes it’ll appear as though a health story is based on research when instead the news is about a summary paper a scientist presented at a conference.

 Although the idea might be solid, be more skeptical of those types of research stories, because they haven’t been reviewed by scientists’ peers or editors of quality scientific journals yet.